csci338/fall2023/pages/_assignments/lab05.md

 ```

 Certain kinds of tasks -- like File I/O, database calls, and queries over the network -- are slow.
 Given this, if you execute these kinds of commands serially, where they block other processes, this can be inefficient.
 Hence, running I/O processes as coroutines conserves resources.

+Sidebar:
+* You can also do this with threads, but then you have to manage the shared memory (which can be complicated, and is overkill for webdev).

 {:.blockquote-no-margin}
 > #### Your Turn